drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 - Networking equipment such as routers, switches, and cables for setting up the development and production environments.

 III.
 Software Resources:<br>
-- Integrated Development Environment (IDE) such as Visual Studio Code for software development.
+- Integrated Development Environment (IDE) for software development:
+  - Visual Studio Code
   - R Studio
   - BootStrap Studio

 IV.
 Other Expenses:<br>
-- Server Fees:
 - Cloud Hosting Fees: Cloud service such as Google Cloud.

 ---

 ### 10. Technical Specifications
-- Data Sources:<br> Data on students, available rooms, room allocation, payment transactions, maintenance requests, and communication logs may need to be gathered and stored by the system.
-These data sources might include a mix of streamed data from payment gateways or messaging platforms, unstructured data from chat logs, and structured data from databases.
+- Data Sources:<br> Data on students, available rooms, room allocation, payment transactions, maintenance requests and communication logs may need to be gathered and stored by the system.
+These data sources might include a mix of streamed data from payment gateways or messaging platforms, unstructured data from chat logs and structured data from databases.

-- Data Schema:<br>The system's required functionality, such as user identification and authorisation, hotel reservations, payment processing, room allocation, room management, communication features, and reporting, should be supported by the data schema.
+- Data Schema:<br>The system's required functionality, such as user identification and authorisation, hotel reservations, payment processing, room allocation, room management, communication features and reporting, should be supported by the data schema.
 The schema ought to be created to make it simple to access and retrieve the data.

-- Data Transformations:<br> In order to guarantee the data's accuracy, consistency, and completeness, the system might need to alter it.
+- Data Transformations:<br> In order to guarantee the data's accuracy, consistency and completeness, the system might need to alter it.
 Validating payment transactions, updating room availability, creating user accounts, and producing reports are a few examples of transformations.
 A number of technologies, including computer languages like Python, R, and MySQL, could be used to do these modifications.

 - Machine Learning Algorithms:<br> The KTDI Student Accommodation System may not immediately benefit from the use of machine learning methods.
 However, the system could use decision trees or rule-based algorithms to assign rooms in accordance with student preferences and accessibility.

 - Data Visualization Tools:<br> For the management team to receive insights or trends, the system may need to produce data visualisations.
 These visualisations could show patterns in maintenance requests, payment transaction trends, or occupancy rates.
 To make these visualisations, one may use programmes like Tableau or Power BI.

-- Programming Languages, Frameworks, and Libraries:<br> Developers utilise Bootstrap as framework, PHP for the backend, HTML, CSS and JavaScript with React for the frontend and Matplotlib for data processing and visualisation for the Kolej Tun Dr Ismail (KTDI) student accommodation system.
+- Programming Languages, Frameworks and Libraries:<br> Developers utilise Bootstrap as framework, PHP for the backend, HTML, CSS and JavaScript with React for the frontend and Matplotlib for data processing and visualisation for the Kolej Tun Dr Ismail (KTDI) student accommodation system.
 These technologies are helpful to developers since they are well-documented and frequently used in the field.

 - Hardware and software requirements
  <ul>i.
 Hardware Requirements:<br>